Updated on January 21, 2026 by Angelika Klein

 The construction of the cathedral symbolizes Charlemagne's claim to a spiritual and political renewal of the West.
 With his burial in 814 and its centuries-long function as the coronation church of the Roman-German kings and emperors, Aachen became a central place of remembrance and power in Europe.
 The Cathedral Treasury preserves artefacts of exceptional archaeological, aesthetic and historical value that make this significance visible to this day.

-History and architecture of Aachen Cathedral
+History and Architecture of Aachen Cathedral

-Selected highlights in the cathedral
+Selected Highlights in the Cathedral

-1. the Octagon (Palatine Chapel)
+1. The Octagon (Palatine Chapel)

 Aachen Cathedral, Carolingian octagon with Barbarossa chandelier - angiestravelroutes.com